Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Results

 \subsubsection{Solution Quality}

 Figure~\ref{60D} compares the convergence behavior of the algorithms for the 60-dimensional BBOB problems.
 Due to computational constraints, SAASBO is completely missing, as explained in Section~\ref{sec:setup}.
+In dimension 60, the inefficiency of random search is obvious, leaving a few exceptions where vanilla BO stagnates and is comparable to it (f9, f12) or where all algorithms are comparable (f11, f16, f21-f23), except for some outliers, such as TuRBO1 and TuRBOm on f16, or also CMA-ES on f21 and f22.
 The figure demonstrates how BO suffers from a lower convergence rate at high dimensionality.
 In all cases except for f5, better convergence capabilities of CMA-ES are evident.
 BO suffers from premature stagnation, which is due to its higher computational complexity in dimension 60.

-We can observe the same behavior for some HDBO methods, such as EBO and, in some cases, linear and kernel PCA-BO.
+We can observe the same behavior for some HDBO methods, such as RDUCB and, in some cases, linear and kernel PCA-BO.
+We attribute this to the choice of their hyperparameters as the default ones, which might not be ideal for the function landscapes addressed in this study.
 The performance of BO decreases even on f24, where it was the best solver at lower dimensions.
 Both versions of TuRBO show very good performance for f1, f13, f21, and f22, and there is a statistically significant difference between them and the other algorithms, which we confirmed by running a Wilcoxon signed-rank test.
 Moreover, it is worth noting that TuRBO is the only algorithm that continues to improve as the number of evaluations increases, while the other algorithms stagnate easily.
 Nonetheless, we can observe interesting performance of PCA-BO and KPCA-BO in some cases.
 They find excellent loss values on f9, f11, f18-f20, and f24, where they either rank first or show initial speedups that make them good candidates for high-dimension/low-budget optimization problems.

-EBO and EBO\_B perform poorly.
-We attribute this to the choice of their hyperparameters as the default ones, which might not be ideal for the function landscapes addressed in this study.
+Also in dimension 60, the ECDF curves in the appendix confirm all previous observations.
+The results highlight the strong impact of high dimensionality on BO, the distinctive and advantageous characteristic of fast convergence for very small evaluation budgets observed for both KPCA-BO and PCA-BO, and the supremacy of TuRBO1 and TuRBOm, which are the only algorithms beating CMA-ES in a fixed-target analysis considering the full evaluation budget.